Formation of Partially Dark-Matter Galaxies

+{\it Where we do live is some place that satisfies both the relativity principle and the quantum principle - i.e., the quantum 4-dimensional Minkowski space-time.
+In this world, Einstein basic relation, $E^2= {\vec p\,}^2 + m^2$, plays the basic role of the motion while the Dirac's linearization, $E= {\vec \alpha}\cdot {\vec p} + \beta m$, is required for a more intimate description of the motion.}

+Maybe it is worthwhile to backtrack in saying a few words about "Dirac Similarity Principle" and "Minimum Higgs Hypothesis", the two working rules that have helped us to think forward over the last six years.
+This is a chain of the thinking that eventually lead to the {\it final} Standard Model \cite{Hwang417}.

 We do know that the world of the minimal Standard Model, the visible ordinary-matter world, seems to be extremely simple.
 One originally starts out with the electron, a point-like spin-1/2 particle, and ends up with other point-like Dirac particles (such as quarks, other leptons, and so on), but with interactions through gauge fields modulated by the Higgs fields.
 This is what we experimentally know, and it is a little strange that it seems to be "complete" and that nothing else seems to exist (until the dark-matter world "calls for" the "extended" Standard Model).
-Note that all particles in the minimal Standard Model are "point-like" since under the best resolution of $10^{-18}\, cm$ they don't seem to have a size.
+Note that all particles in the minimal Standard Model are "point-like" since under the best resolution of $10^{-20}\, cm$ they don't seem to have a size.
 After Dirac's equation we have in fact searched for the point-like particles, now for over eighty years.
 It seems that Dirac equations explain all the relativistic point-like particles and their interactions.